Continually Updated Clinical Reference

 Longitudinal fractures

 Longitudinal fractures comprise 80% of all temporal bone fractures.
 They are frequently caused by a lateral force over the mastoid or temporal squama, usually produced by temporal or parietal blows.
 The fracture line parallels the long axis of the petrous pyramid.
-It starts in the pars squamosa (mastoid or external auditory canal; see Image 3), extends through the posterosuperior bony external canal, continues across the roof of the middle ear space anterior to the labyrinth, and ends anteromedially in the middle cranial fossa in close proximity to the foramen lacerum and ovale.
-The most common course of the fracture is anterior and extralabyrinthine; however, although rare, intralabyrinthine extension is possible.4 Again, bilateral temporal bone fractures are present in 8-29% of all fractures, according to the medical literature.5
+It starts in the pars squamosa (mastoid or external auditory canal), as seen in the images below, and extends through the posterosuperior bony external canal, continues across the roof of the middle ear space anterior to the labyrinth, and ends anteromedially in the middle cranial fossa in close proximity to the foramen lacerum and ovale.

 Signs and symptoms include bleeding into the ear canal from skin and tympanic membrane laceration, hemotympanum, external auditory canal fractures, ossicular chain disruption that produces conductive hearing loss, and facial nerve paralysis.
 Twenty percent of longitudinal fractures injure the facial nerve and cause paralysis.
 The injury site is usually the horizontal segment of the nerve distal to the geniculate ganglion.
 CSF otorhinorrhea is common but usually temporary.
 Sensorineural hearing loss may occur as a result of concussive damage.
 Vertigo occurs but is not related to the severity of the fracture.